How Important Is Perspective?

 Problems of Limited Perspective

 A while back, I ran into an uncomfortable dilemma with a girlfriend.
-When we spoke on the phone at the end of the day, I’d ask her how she felt and details of how her day was.
-As she told me about the day’s events, I made an effort to show my interest her life and would sometimes ask questions like, “what movie did you watch last night?”.
+When we spoke on the phone at the end of the day, I’d ask how she felt and how her day was.
+As she told me about the day’s events, I made an effort to show my interest in her life and would sometimes ask questions like, “what movie did you watch last night” and, “how was it?”.
 She began to accuse me of not trusting her because I asked such questions and even said I was strange for asking how her day went, or if she had rested well the night before.

 I was actually asking because I cared about her, but you can see the difference between these two opposite perspectives.
 I know what I felt and what my intentions were.
 She believed I had some other motive for the way I communicated.
 But, she didn’t understand my reasons because of the “lens” she saw through.